-Exceeds Standard Meets Standard Approaches Standard Needs Attention 10 points 7 points 5 noints 2 noints 1.
-Purj 5% pose The purpose of the section to be answered is clearly identified and stated.
+Exceeds Standard Meets Standard Approaches Standard Needs Attention 4 D 10 points 7 points 5 points 2 points 1.
+Purpose 5% The purpose of the section to be answered is clearly identified and stated.
 The purpose of the section to be answered is identified, but is stated in a somewhat unclear manner.
 The purpose of the section to be answered is partially identified, and is stated in a somewhat unclear manner.
 The purpose of the section to be answered is erroneous or irrelevant.
-1. Drav Diagra 10% wings & ms Clear and accurate diagrams are included and make the section easier to understand.
+2. Drawings & Diagrams 10% Clear and accurate diagrams are included and make the section easier to understand.
 Diagrams are labeled neatly and accurately.
 Diagrams are included and are labeled neatly and accurately.
 Diagrams are included and are labeled.
 Needed diagrams are missing OR are missing important labels.
-1. Sou rces Several reputable background sources were used and cited correctly.
+3. Sources 5% Several reputable background sources were used and cited correctly.
 A few reputable background sources are used and cited correctly.
 A few background sources are used and cited correctly, but some are not reputable sources.
 Background sources are cited incorrectly.
-1. Desi consid (assum safety, etc) 10% ign erations ıptions, cost, Design is carried out with applicable assumptions and full attention to safety and cost. etc. Design is generally carried out with assumptions and attention to safety, cost, etc. Design is carried out with some assumptions and some attention to safety, cost, etc. Assumptions, safety and cost were ignored in the design.
-1. Data variab 5% a and les All data and variables are clearly described with all relevant details.
+4. Design considerations (assumptions, safety, cost, etc) Design is carried out with applicable assumptions and full attention to safety and cost, etc. Design is generally carried out with assumptions and attention to safety, cost, etc. Design is carried out with some assumptions and some attention to safety, cost, etc. Assumptions, safety and cost were ignored in the design.
+5. Data and variables 5% All data and variables are clearly described with all relevant details.
 All data and variables are clearly described with most relevant details.
 Most data and variables are clearly described with most relevant details.
 Data and variables are not described OR the majority lack sufficient detail.
-1. Proc 25% cedure Procedure is described in clear steps.
+6. Procedure 25% Procedure is described in clear steps.
 The step description is in a complete and easy to understand short paragraph.
 Procedure is described in clear steps but the step description is not in a complete short paragraph.
 Procedure is described in clear steps.
 The step description is in a complete short paragraph but it is difficult to understand.
 Procedure is not described in clear steps at all.
-1. Calc 20% ulations All calculations are shown and the results are correct and labeled appropriately.
+7. Calculations 20% All calculations are shown and the results are correct and labeled appropriately.
 The units of all values are shown.
 Some calculations are shown and the results are correct and labeled appropriately.
 Some calculations are shown and the results labeled appropriately.
 No calculations are shown OR results are inaccurate or mislabeled.
-1. Sum mary Summary describes the Summary describes the Summary describes the No summary is written.

-5% design, the relevant information and some future implications. design and some relevant information. design.
-1. Materials 5% All materials used in the design are clearly and accurately described.
+8. Summary 5% Summary describes the design, the relevant information and some future implications.
+Summary describes the design and some relevant information.
+Summary describes the design.
+No summary is written.
+9. Materials 5% All materials used in the design are clearly and accurately described.
 Almost all materials used in the design are clearly and accurately described.
 Most of the materials used in the design are clearly and accurately described.
 Many materials are described inaccurately OR are not described at all.
-1. Analysis 10% The design is discussed and analyzed.
+10 .
+Analysis 10% The design is discussed and analyzed.
 Argumentative predictions are made about what might happen in case of change in the operation and how the design could be change.
 The design is discussed and analyzed.
 Argumentative predictions are made about what might happen in case of change in the operation.
 The design is discussed and analyzed.
 No argumentative predictions are made about what might happen in case of change in the operation and how the design could be change.
 The design is not discussed and analyzed.